 The Ford Transit is a very easy large van to drive.
 It feels much smaller than its true size on the road and is far from intimidating, even for inexperienced large van drivers.
 This applies to even the super-long L4 Jumbo versions.

 The Transit is available with front-wheel drive (FWD), rear-wheel drive (RWD) and all-wheel drive (AWD).
 Sales are generally split evenly between front- and rear-drive models, with all-wheel-drive Transits remaining a more specialised choice.

-Nevertheless, we have full driving impressions of the Ford Transit all-wheel drive below.
+Nevertheless, we have full driving impressions of the Ford Transit all-wheel drive in standard guise and new-for-2020 Trail specification below.

 Ford Transit Euro 5 engines

 This generation of Ford Transit launched with a range of three 2.2-litre TDCi turbodiesel engines, offering the following power outputs:

 - 100hp / 310Nm